Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Acknowledgment

 \section{Acknowledgment}

-We thank Leo Cunha for his initial assistance with Quantum ESPRESSO calculations.
+We thank Leo Cunha for his initial assistance with QuantumESPRESSO calculations.
 This work was supported by the National Institutes of Health SBIR program through Grant No. 2R44GM128480-02A1.
 JL thanks David Reichman for support.